mesosphere-backup/weave-guide/README.md

 systemctl start weave-master

-Weave setup  will create a basic weave config file of /etc/cni/net.d/10-weave.conf  that we don’t put to use, the systemd unit contains the configuration.
+Run weave setup.
+It will create a basic weave config file of /etc/cni/net.d/10-weave.conf  that we don’t put to use, the systemd unit contains the configuration.
 It will also copy weave files into /opt.cni/bin

 weave setup